-Have you ever wondered how you developed this internal voice?
+Have you ever wondered how you developed this internal negative voice?
 Growing up as a child, whatever your circumstance may have been, you had to find a way to survive.
 And these internal voices developed as different parts of ourselves.
 They helped us navigate the landscape we grew up in.

 Where the Heck Did I Pick Up this Critic?